klaytn/metaverse-knowledge-kit/docs/klaytn-contracts/dao-contracts/governance-tools.md

 sidebar_label: Governance Tools
 ---

-This page contains the list of governance tools to help you build decentralized organizations(DAO) on Klaytn.
+This page contains the list of governance tools which can be integrated with the dapp to build a DAO in Metaverse.

 1. [Snapshot](https://docs.snapshot.org/) is a leading decentralized off-chain governance platform  that enables protocols/projects to conduct secure decentralized decision making without having to build the infrastructure from scratch.
 Visit this [guide](https://medium.com/klaytn/using-snapshot-for-your-klaytn-project-governance-1ced3ff6244) on how to get started using Snapshot on Klaytn.